DerekZhang0000/EECS690_Research/README.md

 ![bp_single_features](./images/bp_single_features.PNG)

-The single backpropagation features look ordinary
+The features of the backpropagation single model look ordinary

-Notice some of the features with negative weights (light background) are non-digit figures
+Notice some of the features with negative weights (light background) appear to be non-digit figures or fragmented digits

 <br>